Amatya Sharma

 Courses Taken

-Most of the curriculum courses I have taken are in close vicinity to Theoretical Computer Science.
-I have also taken elective classes in the field of AI including Reinforcement Learning and Natural Language Processing.
+Most of the curriculum courses I have taken are in close proximity to theoretical computer science.
+I have also taken elective classes in AI, including reinforcement learning and natural language processing.

 Algorithms